Pancreatitis tops the naughty list of tummy traumas during the holidays.

 But veterinarians view this time of year more as the TTS — the tummy trouble season.
 The number of dogs rushed to emergency veterinary clinics in the middle of the night due to digestive issues seems to spike during the holidays.
 And, topping the list of tummy traumas in dogs is a potentially lethal condition known as pancreatitis.

 But let’s back up a bit.
 Let’s first identify the pancreas and why it is so doggone important to your canine.
-The pancreas is an organ located between the stomach and small intestine.
+The pancreas is an organ located between the stomach and the small intestine.

 “The pancreas does a lot of complicated and complex things,” says Karl Jandrey, DVM, DACVECC, professor of clinical small animal emergency and critical care at University of California Davis School of Veterinary Medicine in Davis, California.
 “Its two biggest functions are to secrete enzymes to aid in digestion and to secrete insulin to keep a dog’s blood glucose balanced.”